RumiBuilds/Vehicle_Leaflet/README.md

 -  Update the application URL according to your local environment.
 -  Start Apache and MySQL using XAMPP/WAMP.
 -  Open the project in your browser.

+## Tracking & Maps

+The system provides vehicle and trip tracking functionality with map-based visualization and location-related features.

+## Security

+Do not commit real database passwords, API keys, SMTP credentials or other sensitive configuration values to a public repository.

+## Developer

+### Rimsha Tariq

+Computer Science Graduate